Coaster Hub Overhaul (Pedal Brake Hub)

 - Hold cone with cone wrench.
 Loosen and remove locknut.
 It will be useful to lay part out in orientation as they come off axle and out of hub.

-Turn axle asssemble over in the vise.
+- Turn axle assemble over in the vise.
 Hold the brake arm as a lever, and use a wrench on the left side nut.
 Loosen locknut, and all parts from the axle.

 - Remove any parts from inside hub shell.

-- Clean all parts in a solvnet such as CB-2 Citrus ChainBrite.
+- Clean all parts in a solvent such as CB-4 Bio ChainBrite.